The History of Procter & Gamble's Brand Strategy

 Market research has its roots in an American business institution, Procter & Gamble.
 The company is billed as the largest manufacturer of branded products for households.
 Brand management is the sort of concept that seems like it has always been around.
 But a look into the history of Procter & Gamble proves otherwise.
 Moreover, some market research practices that are fundamental to consumer product companies began with Procter & Gamble.

 Brand Management Began with One Executive and Two Soaps

 In 1925, Neil McElroy graduated from Harvard College and landed a position with Procter & Gamble.
-Camay soap became his focus and the advertising campaign became his game.
+Camay soap became his focus, and the advertising campaign became his game.
 Procter & Gamble’s flagship product, Ivory soap, was doing very well against the competing soaps from Palmolive and Lever Brothers.
-So well, in fact, that McElroy found that his Camay campaign was directly competing with Ivory in the marketplace.
+So well, that McElroy found that his Camay campaign was directly competing with Ivory in the marketplace.

 The ideas in the memo followed a line of progress resembling a pinball trajectory up and through the corporate hierarchy until they were enthusiastically endorsed by President Deupree, to whom McElroy’s ideas made sense.
 Using McElroy’s ideas as a platform, and hot on the heels of the success of Ivory soap and Crisco, Procter & Gamble developed a new approach to managing brands.
 The new business technique was product-centered and not centered on a business function.

 Market Segmentation & Product Differentiation Roots

 The structure created through this brand-centered approach resulted in decentralized decision-making, almost to the degree that the brand was managed as a discrete business.
 This segregated marketing enabled a brand’s personality to be definitively different from the other brands in a company’s brand portfolio.